troglobit/finit/README.rst

 ==============================================================================
 |cistatus|

+Finit is a small `SysV init`_ replacement with `process supervision`_ similar to that of `daemontools`_ and `runit`_.
+Its focus is on small and embedded GNU/Linux systems, although fully functional on standard server and desktop installations.
+It should also work on other UNIX systems, but this has yet to be proven.

+Finit is fast because it starts services in parallel, it then supervises and automatically restarts them if they fail.
+This can be extended upon with custom callbacks for all services, hooks into the boot process, or plugins to extend the functionality and adapt Finit to your needs.

+Finit is not only fast, it's arguably one of the easiest to get started with.
+A complete system can be booted with one simple configuration file, ``/etc/finit.conf``, see below for syntax.

-Finit is an extremely fast /sbin/init replacement focusing on small and embedded GNU/Linux systems.
-It is the continuation of the original finit by `Claudio Matsuoka`_ which was reverse engineered from syscalls of the EeePC fastinit_ daemon -- gaps filled with frog DNA ...
+This is the continuation of the `original finit`_ by Claudio Matsuoka, which in turn was reverse engineered from syscalls of the `EeePC fastinit`_ -- "gaps filled with frog DNA ..."

-This modern finit has extensions for service monitoring, multiple TTYs, one-shot tasks, runlevels and plugins for I/O monitoring, service callbacks and various hooks to extend and adapt it to your needs.

 Features
 --------

-**Service monitoring**
-Restarting a service when it exits
+**Process Supervision**
+Start, monitor and restarting services if they fail.

+**Runlevels**
+Finit supports standard runlevels if you want, but you don't need them for simple installations.

 **Plugins**
 Extend and modify finit behavior.
 See examples in plugins/ directory.
 Plugin capabilities:

-* Service callbacks — should the service run/restart/stop?
+* Service callbacks — modify service arguments, run/restart/stop
-* Task/Run callbacks — a one-shot command, should it run in sequence?
+* Task/Run callbacks — a one-shot commands, executed in sequence
 * Hooks — hook into the boot at predefined points to extend finit
-* I/O — listen to external events and control finit behaviour/services
+* I/O — listen to external events and control finit behavior/services

-Most extensions and functionality not purely related to what an /sbin/init needs to start a system from the original finit has been reactored into plugins with either hooks or I/O demands.
+Extensions and functionality not purely related to what an /sbin/init needs to start a system are available as a set of plugins that either hook into the boot process or respond to various I/O.

 /etc/finit.conf